mbusigin/disbatch/docs/Design.md

 * `gfs`

   Set this to `false` to store `stdout` and `stderr` in the task document instead of using GridFS.
+Set this to `true` to always use GridFS.
+Set this to `"auto"` to only store `stdout` and `stderr` in GridFS if needed due to size.
-Default is `true`.
+  Default is `"auto"`.

 * `web_root`